 Most BVSc graduates spend some time working in clinical practice or other veterinary endeavours for a few years to gain further experience.
 However, there are opportunities to develop further skills through clinical specialisation or via postgraduate study.

 We welcome international applications for Massey's Bachelor of Veterinary Science.

 From the first day you will get hands-on animal experience and be exposed to ‘real-world’ veterinary problems.

 In New Zealand, professional training programs like veterinary medicine are undergraduate programmes so you don’t need a previous degree.

 If you successfully complete Massey University's Bachelor of Veterinary Science you will be qualified in only five years, the fastest pathway to becoming a fully-qualified veterinarian from an AVMA accredited programme.

-Go to the entry and planning section of this course site to work out what type of international student you might be and what this means for requirements and fees
+Go to the entry and planning section of this course site to work out what type of international student you might be and what this means for requirements, fees and deadlines.

 Page authorised by Director, Student Administration